ketut-garjita/aidevtool-homeworks/hw3.md

 Which description matches the project's architecture?
 (1 point)

 - Agents exchange tasks directly with each other.
-- Agents claim tasks from a DB through an HTTP API.
+- Agents claim tasks from a DB through an HTTP API. ✅
 - Agents consume tasks from a message broker.
 - The browser stores and executes tasks.

-  Solution:
+  #### SOLUTION

   ==> Understanding the Agent Relay architecture

   The application's main components.